mjourard/mjourard.github.io/_drafts/adding-webpack-to-angularjs.md

 require('./phone-list/phone-list.module');
 ```

 Ok, that's a lot of changes...
+This is telling webpack where everything is and what is used.

-This telling webpack where everything is and what is used.
+The order in which everything is loaded matches how it was loaded before on in the `index.html` page.

-Note the order of the require statements, in which jquery is included first, then angularjs, then its additional libraries.
+We're also setting window.jQuery to be the result of loading the jquery library because the library itself does not assign itself
-On the user-defined application side, we also define the top-level app config and animations first, then the core.module, then the core.services and finally the different components.
+to the top-level window object if loaded via require.
+Without that line, angular animations are broken.

-In addition to the above, you'll also need to go into the individual *.module.js files and link together the files of the module.
+In addition to the above, you'll also need to go into the individual *.module.js files within the app and link together the files of the module.
 Once you do that, everything should be working...uh oh
 ```
 Possibly unhandled rejection: {"data":"